 Enforcement and penalties: Is the CSRD mandatory?

 After the EU adopts the CSRD, individual member states will have 18 months to phase-in core CSRD criteria into their local laws.
 This means specific EU countries will set their own enforcement and penalty rules under the CSRD.
-Therefore, a company operating in Germany may pay more or less in penalties for non-reporting or non-compliance than a company in Spain, depending on their respective national CSRD-oriented laws.
+Therefore, an EU company operating in Germany may pay more or less in penalties for non-reporting or non-compliance than a company in Spain, depending on their respective national CSRD-oriented laws.

 The future of EU corporate sustainability